incepter/react-async-states/packages/docs/docs/api/provider.md

 |`producer`     |`function or undefined`|`undefined`   |The producer function|
 |`initialValue`|`any`                  |`null`        |The state value when the status is `initial`|

-The initialAsyncStates, like stated, is an array of objects or a map; let's create some:
+The `initialStates`, like stated, is an array of objects or a map; let's create some:
 ```javascript
 // pass this to provider
 let demoAsyncStates = {